Daniel Mushitu: AIK

 On 11 July 2016, Mushito joined AIK.
 During his first half year at the club, he played seven games and scored three goals in the U-17 Allsvenskan Norra.
 He also played two games in the U-19 Allsvenskan Norra.
 In the autumn 2016, Mushitu was also selected for AIK's reported squad for the UEFA Youth League, without playing any games.
 During the pre-season 2017, Daniel trained with the A-squad and he also participated in the training camp in Dubai.
-On January 21, 2017, Mushitu made his debut for AIK's A team when camein from the bench in the friendly against Vasalunds IF (4-0) replacing Denni Avdić in the second half and in the 48th, he made an assist to the 3-0 goal.
+On January 21, 2017, Mushitu made his debut for AIK's A team when he came in from the bench in the friendly against Vasalunds IF (4-0) replacing Denni Avdić in the second half and in the 48th, he made an assist to the 3-0 goal.

 In March 2017, Mushito was permanently promoted to the first team squad, signing a new professional contract.
 Earlier in March 2017, Mushito had got his official debut for the club against Dalkurd FF in the Svenska Cupen.
 On 29 May 2017, Mushito got his Allsvenskan debut, becoming the first ever player for AIK from year 2000 to be in the starting lineup.
 He played five games for AIK in the 2017.